Whether you have been diagnosed with plantar fasciitis or have been experiencing unexplained foot pain, know that relief is possible.

 Our Waldorf team of orthopedic professionals at the Center for Sports and Regenerative Orthopedics understands how debilitating plantar fasciitis can be.

-In order to determine to the root cause of your pain, you will receive a diagnostic ultrasound along with a complete physical exam.
+In order to determine the root cause of your pain, you will receive a diagnostic ultrasound along with a complete physical exam.
 The ultrasound compares each foot to help us understand and visually verify if there is strain, tear, or degeneration of the plantar fascia.

 Once we understand what is causing your plantar fasciitis, we will develop a custom treatment plan tailored to your needs.
 Some of our minimally invasive treatment options for plantar fasciitis may include: